zzt2004/Surfing/README.md

 <summary>4.
 Subsequent Updates</summary>

 - Supports online module updates in the client.
-- No need to restart after updating, but toggling the module on/off might temporarily fail, still requiring a restart.
+- No need to restart after updating, the module switch control enable/disable ~~will be temporarily invalid, and still need to restart~~
 - The Clash.Meta config.yaml configuration file is backed up during updates to
    - `/data/adb/box_bll/clash/config.yaml.bak`
 - User configuration files are backed up during updates to